Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {{lorawan-schc-payload}}.
 LoRaWAN supports up to 223 application FPorts in the range \[1;223\] as defined in section 4.3.2 of {{lora-alliance-spec}}, it implies that RuleID MSB SHOULD be inside this range.
-An application can send non SCHC traffic by using FPort values differents from the ones used for SCHC.
+An application can send non SCHC traffic by using FPort values different from the ones used for SCHC.

 In order to improve interoperability RECOMMENDED fragmentation RuleID values are: